Start: Linden Hall

 Depart: Heighley Gate

-Here’s How: Turn left onto the A697 towards Longhorsley, take the next left hand turn onto Whinney Lane.
+Here’s How: At the end of the driveway turn left onto A189, reaching the roundabout go straight over before taking a right hand turn.
+Turn left into Longhirst village and continue to follow the B1337.
+Take a right and right again before turning left onto the A1.
+Take the next right, followed by right onto the A697.
+Turn left onto Whinney Lane.
 At the junction take a right for approximately one mile then turn left.
 Follow the road, keeping left at the junction, the destination will be on your left.

 Here’s Why: A unique quarry garden richly and diversely planted with perennials ferns and grasses, including the National collection of Centaurea.
 Paths wind through rock and water, and it offers a delight to the senses.
 Groups are given exclusive out of hour’s access, each party is welcomed with an introductory talk and a cup of freshly made tea or filter coffee served in the old cottage, members of the team are on hand to answer questions.